-The directors have re-assessed the fair value of these right-of-use assets at 31 December 2020 by reference to an opinion provided by independent professional valuer, having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
-The valuation of these right-of-use assets was carried out on the basis of market value on the assumption that these could be sold subject to any existing third-party obligations.
+The fair value of the right-of-use assets was determined by the directors with reference to a valuation report prepared by an external, independent property valuer, having appropriate recognised professional qualifications and recent experience in the location and category of the property being valued.
+The valuation was carried out on the basis that the right-of-use assets could be sold at the measurement date together with any existing obligations.
 The determination of fair value considers publicly available data and comparable recent market transactions on an arm's length basis, together with the analysis and experience of the local real estate market and information provided by the Company.